wheely/ember-dialog/README.md

 ## Introduction

 This extension allows you to create dialogs, modal windows and other pop-up objects.
+Please look at [demo page](http://wheely.github.io/ember-dialog/).

 ## Installation